ahawkins/hawkins.io/wip/2011-11-26-moving_on_from_rails.md

 What if you need to access hardware?
 The browser is not the be-all & end all of internet applications.
 People will always be creating native applications.
 So don't look at everything purely through the: HTML5 and JS lense.
-Somtimes applications need more.
+Sometimes applications need more.

 I think many developers are starting to realize this.
 You can see it with things like Sproutcore (much love to SC) and Backbone.
 Less so than